 The management reserves the right to change the seating arrangements in the performance areas due to unforeseen circumstances.
 All ticket holders that these changes affect will be notified when practicably possible.

 Changes to the performance or programme

-Bristol Music Trust occasionally acts as a box office for external events.
+Bristol Music Trust occasionally acts as a box office for external events, promoted by external promoters.
 These events are not promoted by Bristol Music Trust and we take no responsibility for any aspect of their programme or operation.
-Any queries should be directed to the promoter concerned.
+Any queries should be directed to the promoter or venue concerned.